nnaajjeebb12/next-dashboard-ui/student-adjustments.md

 ## Strand Tab

 - [ ] Add Filter Strand by Grade Level.
+  - [ ] Cannot add filter here by grade level since this is a category

 ## Export Report Tab

-- [ ] Can be only seen/edited by teachers in their dashboard.
+- [x] Can be only seen/edited by teachers in their dashboard.

 # TEACHER DASHBOARD